 then compare it to what you’ve recorded in

 window.
 There, you will be able to change the R field to y (reconciled).

-You cannot reconcile in the register window, you must use the reconciliation window.
+You cannot reconcile directly in a register window by clicking in the R field.
+You must use the reconciliation window.
 Once a transaction has been marked reconciled, it can no longer be easily changed without breaking the Starting Balance of the next reconciliation.

 The reconciliation windows are used to reconcile a

 with a statement that a bank or other institution has sent you.